Drengot family: Rule in Capua

 By far the most significant event in the familial history of the Drengot clan was the conquest of the principality of Capua in 1058.
 In 1057, Pandulf VI died and Richard, the son of Asclettin, immediately besieged the city of Capua.
 It surrendered the next year, but Richard, though he took the princely title, left the city in the hands of its rightful prince, Landulf VIII, until 1062.

 Richard also established his suzerainty over Gaeta in 1058 and sent his son, Jordan, to take possession of the city in 1062, though this wasn't accomplished until 1064.
 Richard and Jordan worked to expand Drengot power to the north, in Latium and the Abruzzi.
 They formed the only counter to the power of the Hauteville, then conquering Calabria and Sicily.
 The papacy thus turned to the princes of Capua to defend them and Richard and Jordan became popemakers: they imposed, by military force, the papal candidates of Hildebrand and the Reformers.
 In 1077, Richard, then the equal of Robert Guiscard, began to besiege Naples, but died in 1078.
 Jordan did not continue the siege, but during his reign, the Drengot influence declined in proportion to that of the Hautevilles, who finished their conquests in Sicily and the expulsion of the Greeks from the peninsula.
+Yet Drengot rule in Capua rested on more than the succession of princes alone.
+Twelfth-century evidence shows that cadet branches of the family remained entrenched in counties such as Caiazzo and Carinola, while their political environment also included older Lombard comital lineages, notably the counts of Aquino.

 From 1092 to 1098, the Drengots were expelled from Capua by the Lombard citizenry.
 After their reinstallation, the dynasty declined more and more in relative power.
 They still attempted to defend the papacy, but to little success.
 They were forced to make submission to the duke of Apulia and then the king of Sicily.
 Robert II of Capua revolted against the latter and spent his life trying, with the aid of Emperor and Pope, to retake his principality, but to no avail.
-He died in 1156 and the Drengot power was completely broken.
+Robert's resistance to Roger II formed part of a wider aristocratic struggle over how the old mainland principalities and counties would be subordinated and rearranged within the new Kingdom of Sicily.
+The eclipse of Drengot princely power did not, however, mean the immediate disappearance of the family from mainland politics.
+A later Drengot count, Jonathan of Carinola, was restored under Roger II and compensated with Conza, while Andrew of Rupecanina emerged in the 1150s as one of the most formidable opponents of William I of Sicily in the north-western lands of the former principality.
+Robert II died in 1156, but Drengot influence survived in these cadet branches and in the political afterlife of their old Capuan sphere.